vamshi99145/Travel_Website/README.md

 -`JavaScript`:  JavaScript is high-level, use to make webpage more interactive and more responsive.

 -`API`: Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
+[Learn more](https://www.maps.ie/create-google-map/)
 <hr>

 # Software Requirements: